fanluo12/LC/String/README.md

 ## 38. Count and Say
 Use a function to update stirng s.
 In this function, we use string builder to update.
 If index from 1 to i are same to 0 index, then count ++, else add current count and character to stringbuilder

+## 65. Valid Number
+Use digit, e, decimal, sign these boolean variables to judge.
+Straight forward to see under what circumstance would return false